Vitoralvesraquel/case-study-cyclistic/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 Moreno has assigned you the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

-You will produce a report with the following deliverables:

-1. A clear statement of the business task
-2. A description of all data sources used
-3. Documentation of any cleaning or manipulation of data
-4. A summary of your analysis
-5. Supporting visualizations and key findings
-6. Your top three recommendations based on your analysis